-Emma is a regular commentator on Australian housing and home cultures.
-Emma’s writing appears in The Conversation, and she contributes to radio and print media across the country.
+Emma is a commentator on Australian housing and home cultures.
+Emma’s writing appears appears in The Conversation and Parity Magazine, among others.
+She contributes to radio and print media across the country.

 Opinion and commentary